Install a Kitchen Tile Backsplash

 Step 2.
 Calculate Tile Amount

-Measure the length and width of the area you'll be tiling with a tape measure to determine how much tile you need to purchase.
-Determine the square footage by multiplying the length times the width.
-Wall tiles are available in sizes ranging from 4 ¼" to 6" squares.
+Measure the length and width of the kitchen area you'll be tiling with a tape measure to determine how much tile you need to purchase.
+Calculate the square footage by multiplying the length times the width.
+Wall tiles are available in a variety of styles and sizes.

-- Buy extra tiles in case you need to replace them in the future.
+- Buy extra tiles in case you need to replace any, in the future.
+Buy 10 to 15 percent more than what you will need to allow for special cuts, mistakes or replacements.

 - If you'll be working around electrical outlets, make sure the power to the room you're working in has been turned off and all outlet covers have been removed before you begin.
 Shut off the breaker to the kitchen or turn off the house's main power if you're unsure of which circuit belongs to the kitchen.